mohamedaminegauadria/mohamedaminegauadria/README.md

 👋 Hi there!
-I’m @mohamedaminegauadria
+It's @mohamedaminegauadria
 Welcome to my GitHub profile!
   I'm Mohamed Amine Gauadria,
   a dedicated developer with a passion for building innovative tech solutions.
-  Check out what I’m working on and let’s start a conversation!!
+  Check out what I’m working on and let’s start a collaboration!

 👀  I’m interested in  ...
   -  Full-stack web development